 The average roof has a life expectancy of around 20 years, give or take.
 This applies to traditional 3-tab asphalt shingles, with more intensive residential roofing shingles (architectural, for example) having a longer lifespan.
 Keep in mind that the typical 20-year lifespan given by manufacturers is for roofs maintained under certain ideal conditions.

-Essentially this means if your region experiences brutal sun or regular beatings from storms you may want to replace it earlier.
-From the standpoint of eventually selling the home consider the investment of completely replacing the roof if it is past the 15-year mark.
+Essentially this means if your region experiences brutal sun or regular beatings from storms.
+If this is the case you may want to replace it earlier rather than later.
+From the standpoint of eventually selling the home consider the investment of completely replacing a 15-year-old roof or older.
 You could very well make more off the home by putting a whole new roof on it, as this will be one fewer fix homeowners will need to consider when comparing prospective homes.

 #2 Your Current Roof Style is Outdated or Unpopular

 Just like any other industry the world of real estate is subject to trends.
 The same rings true for construction and remodeling.
 Even though the roof of a house isn’t the first thing to catch the eye it still affects curb appeal.
 The more attractive and well-kept the roof is, the better.
 Keep in mind that this can be subject to what other homes are roofed within the neighborhood.

 Three-tab shingles remain a very popular, budget-friendly choice and by all means, is still a good roofing option.
 However, if you’re hiring roofing contractors like National Home Improvement to replace the roof completely you should consider multiple shingle products.
 Consider the neighborhood the home is in.
 If a majority of the homes have architectural shingles then using 3-tabs may not quite cut it.